VidMachine

 How many reference images can I use?

-Does VidMachine use image-set mode for multiple images at once?
+Does image-set mode return multiple files at once?